Georgia Shih Tzu Puppies

 While we try to guestimate weights with puppy charts and a lot of experience, I have had unexpected sizes.
 I would have to say to you, don’t choose for size.
 Rather choose with your heart and love the pup regardless the size.
 Many variables beyond our vision plays a part in the size including genetics, diet, exercise over the course of the pups life.

 We usually do not have any puppies by the time they are 12 weeks old but if we do, we will discount the puppy as we feel this is an important bonding time to its owner time.
 Prices are also subject to change depending on the economy and demand at the time.

-Our spring 2018 puppies expected the end of March - beginning of April, ready end of May - beg of June.
+Petunia's last litter is Memorial Day, ready end of July.
 Our fall 2018 puppies are expected in October.
-2018.
+2018, ready December.
 To place a deposit, please see the Contact Us Page.

 Thank you for considering one of our little Georgia Shih Tzu Puppies.
 If you are not 100% sure which puppy to choose, I encourage you to interview with several breeders and see the living and training conditions.
 Just be confident that you are getting a healthy, happy, socialized pet.

 Blessings in finding your next fury addition to your family,

 Does it matter if you buy a caged pet?
 YES!
 Please read this:

 Calculates a shih tzu at 3 months old is 3.75 years in human years.